-• After adjustment, check that the chain adjuster index marks are in the same position on each side.
+After adjustment, check that the chain adjuster index marks are in the same position on each side.
 This will ensure that the rear wheel is in proper alignment and allow maximum performance from the rear disc brake.
 Maintaining proper wheel alignment will also extend brake pad wear.

-(1) chain adjuster index marks

-• Suspend the front wheel above the ground and use the pressure release screws to release the built-up pressure (in excess of normal atmospheric pressure: 0 psi) in the fork tubes.
+- (1) chain adjuster index marks - Suspend the front wheel above the ground and use the pressure release screws (2) to release the built-up pressure (in excess of normal atmospheric pressure: 0 psi (0 kPa, 0 kgf/cm2)) in the fork tubes.
 This pressure is caused by normal fork action while riding.
 (If you are riding at altitude, remember that fork pressure of 0 at sea level will increase as elevation increases.)

-(1) pressure release screws
+(2) pressure release screws